ElementAstro/atom-docs/src/content/docs/en/sysinfo/cpu.md

 5. **Frequency of Updates**: CPU usage and temperature can change rapidly.
 If you're monitoring these values, consider how often you need to update them based on your application's requirements.

-6. **Thread Safety**: The documentation doesn't specify thread safety for these functions.
+6. **Thread Safety**: The doesn't specify thread safety for these functions.
 If you're using them in a multi-threaded environment, consider adding synchronization mechanisms.

 7. **Cache Size Interpretation**: When interpreting cache sizes, remember that they are returned in bytes.
 You might want to convert them to more readable units (KB or MB) as shown in the example.